karthikkasubhagit/SadhanaAppMVC/README.md

-Web application built to streamline daily activities/practices for the members of a non-profit organization (ISKCON).
+This is a practice project.
+Volunteered to build a Web application to streamline daily activities/practices for the members of a non-profit organization (ISKCON).
 It's hosted entirely on the Azure cloud platform.

 Core Technologies: